Modern PHP-FPM and NGINX Configuration

 http://example.com/info.php

-Delete the info file after verification to prevent exposing system configuration:
+Delete the info file after verification to prevent exposing system configuration details:

 sudo rm /var/www/example.com/info.php

-The phpinfo() function displays sensitive server information including file paths, loaded modules, and environment variables.
-Remove this file immediately after testing.
+The phpinfo() function displays sensitive server information including file paths, loaded modules, and environment variables, so removal is necessary.

 Basic Security Hardening